samyouaret/namla-microservice-interview/README.md

 ## Application structure

 While making it work is good, making it maintainable and testable is more important.
-The application structure is a layered architecture with respect to the **SOLID** principles.
+The application structure is a clean(we strive to) layered architecture with respect to the **SOLID** principles.

-Each layer serves a specific purpose, the ultimate goal is the make each layer replaceable and testable on its own without the need for setting up the application.
+Each layer serves a specific purpose, the ultimate goal is to make each layer replaceable and testable on its own without the need for setting up the application.

-Testability for just enough purpose is maintained in the application architectures, Built-in quality is a must, it is not a luxury.
+Testability for just enough purpose is maintained in the application architectures, Built-in quality is a must, not a luxury.

 In summary, this application should allow us at least to do the following steps without breaking down the application.